adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 }
 ```

-Update the program with the y_gradients function.
+Now we can update the program with the y_gradients function.

 ```cpp
 int main()